These Social Media Tips Will Make You Rethink Recruiting

 To make a tweet go a long way, companies need an audience.
 In the world of Twitter, that comes in the form of followers.
 Building a large following leads to more interest and more effective recruiting efforts, which is why it is the most important thing to do first.

-Use search capabilities to locate qualified candidates who match the role and company, and start to follow them.
-This may pique their interest and get them to follow and engage with the company.
+Use search capabilities to locate qualified candidates who match the role and company and start to follow them.
+This may pique their interest and get them to follow and engaged with the company.

 It’s important to show the human side of the company on social media.
 With so many spammers, job seekers are quick to stop following companies and lose interest.
 Don’t just post jobs or content from the company.
 This can be overly promotional.
 In addition, share industry news, engage with followers by commenting or favoriting their tweets and even share appropriate, funny cartoons, memes or gifs related to the industry.